Who owns the Machine Generated Data in IoT – Men or Machine?

 Sensor data communication to the cloud can be done in multiple ways from wireline to wireless communication of various complexities.
 While wire line communication has some important benefits (such as reliability, privacy, and power delivery over the same wires), wireless communication is the technology that is the key catalyst in the majority of IoT applications that were not previously practical with wired systems.
 Reliability, channel security, long range, low power consumption, ease of use, and low cost are now reaching new levels, previously thought infeasible.

 Some examples of recently popular IoT wireless communication types: Wi-Fi, Bluetooth Low Energy (aka Smart), Zigbee (and other mesh 802.15.4 variants), cellular, LPWA (Low-Power, Wide-Area network options: Ingenu, LoRaWAN, Sigfox, NB-LTE, Weightless), and Iridium satellite.
+More about NB-IoT Usecases: How NB-IoT will Impact the Future of smart cities, buildings and consumers.

 Machine Generated Data (MGD)